ric-amorim/Interpreter/README.md

    1- Download all the files in the repository

-   2- execute the "interpreter.sh"  REQUIREMENT: G++
+   2- execute the "interpreter.sh"  REQUIREMENT: g++

    3- run ./main